JoshData/opengovdata.io/2014/no-discrimination-license-free.md

 ### Licenses that violate the principle

 Still, even in the United States, government data is remarkably restricted.
-Many datasets posted by U.S. government agencies, especially when posted as an API, are locked behind terms of use agreements (which is essentially a license by another name). <span>Data.gov</span>, which is a catalog of U.S. government datasets, imposes a terms-of-use agreement on all its data sets.
-It read, “By accessing the data catalogs, you agree to the Data Policy,”[^9] and the Data Policy required users of the data to include a disclaimer in their applications: “Finally, users must clearly state that ‘Data.gov and the Federal Government cannot vouch for the data or analyses derived from these data after the data have been retrieved from Data.gov.’ ”[^10]
+Many datasets posted by U.S. government agencies, especially when posted as an API, are locked behind terms of use agreements (which is essentially a license by another name).
 The SAMHSA agreement mentioned above also states:

 > You agree to reference the recommended bibliographic citation in any of your publications that use SAMHSA data.

-And a dataset from the Centers for Medicare & Medicaid Services (CMS) requires data users to agree to:
+And a dataset from the Centers for Medicare & Medicaid Services (CMS) requires data users to agree that:

-> The user may not present data that has been altered in any way as CMS data.[^11]
+> The user may not present data that has been altered in any way as CMS data.[^9]

 Attribution, non-modification, and waiving the right to sue the government are extremely common requirements.

+<span>Data.gov</span>, which is a catalog of U.S. government datasets, originally imposed a terms-of-use agreement on all its data sets.
+It read, “By accessing the data catalogs, you agree to the Data Policy,”[^10] and until 2014 its Data Policy required users of the data to include a disclaimer in their applications: “Finally, users must clearly state that ‘Data.gov and the Federal Government cannot vouch for the data or analyses derived from these data after the data have been retrieved from Data.gov.’ ”[^11]

 The 2003 EU PSI Directive said that licenses covering government data in the European Union may consider “liability, the proper use of documents, guaranteeing non-alteration and the acknowledgment of source.”
 The <span>UK Open Data Whitepaper (2012)</span> requires government data to use an “open license which enables re-use, including commercial re-use,” but the UK Open Government License[^12] requires data users to “acknowledge the source of the Information [and] provide a link to this licence.”
 In the first version of the license users were required to not “mislead others”[^13] (but this requirement was removed from the license in 2013[^14]).